VCC

 Configuration:

-The configuration program has two sections.
+The configuration program has three sections.
 The first provides the means for configuring a game controller.
 The second configures the LCD.
-There LCD types are provided by vcclcd.ini.
+Two LCD types are provided by vcclcd.ini.
 I included two different Matrix Orbital LCDs.
 Serial LCDs from other manufacturers will probably work after modifying the ini file.
+The configuration program also provides the means to configure the serial port used by the shutdown utility.

 [VCC Configuration Program]